geohaze24/shalpa/README.md

 - select “Toolbox” from the “Processing” menu;
 - in the “Processing Toolbox” window, select “Open Existing Model...” to open the model file.

+How to start with demonstration data.
+The starting model of the tool is “ShaLPA1 - Source Area Features.model3” which requires:
+- DTM model of the area (see ShaLPA DATA section above);
+- the Soil Thickness Map (ShaLPA_SoilThicknessMap.tif);
+- the Lithological Map;
+- Sources Areas ("ShaLPA_DATA.zip".

+The outputs of this model are used for the following Shalpa tool models.

 Of course, you can also edit the model according to your needs.
 You can use it in any of your projects.